joshapeterson/My-Portfolio/README.md

 ![](image-classification-project/images/masked_x-ray.png)

 Additionally, image quality of the chest x-rays was assesed via BRISQUE scores.
+The following is the distribution of those scores:

 <img src="image-classification-project/images/hist.png" width="500"/>

-Images with a high BRISQUE score were removed from the dataset so the poor quality of the images did not affect the performance of the deep learning image classification model.
+Images with a BRISQUE score higher than Q3 of the interquartile range were removed from the dataset to minimize the effect poor quality images would have on the performance of the deep learning image classification model.

+**Model Development**

 Multiple deep learning architectures for this image classification task were tested.
 In the end, our best performing model used the ResNet50 architecture to classify the x-ray images.